-- 37. Statistics from the registration platform Indico demonstrated that UNEA-6 was the most attended UNEA session so far: - In total, 8000 people registered to UNEA-6, of which 6882 participants were approved and 5621 attended. - 160 Member States and Observers attended, represented by 1608 delegates and 131 ministers and vice ministers. - 31 intergovernmental organizations, including MEA Secretariats, attended, represented by 128 delegates. - 12 Heads of State and Government / Deputy Heads of State and Government were present at UNEA-6. - 1569 representatives of the major groups and stakeholders registered, of which 1032 attended. - 450 participants registered to the Global Youth Environment Assembly held from 17 to 18 February 2024 - 38.
+- 39. Statistics from the registration platform Indico demonstrated that UNEA-6 was the most attended UNEA session so far: - In total, 8000 people registered to UNEA-6, of which 6882 participants were approved and 5621 attended. - 160 Member States and Observers attended, represented by 1608 delegates and 131 ministers and vice ministers. - 31 intergovernmental organizations, including MEA Secretariats, attended, represented by 128 delegates. - 12 Heads of State and Government / Deputy Heads of State and Government were present at UNEA-6. - 1569 representatives of the major groups and stakeholders registered, of which 1032 attended. - 40.
 Statistics on gender distribution demonstrate that 43.5% of the participants were women.
 Among Member States delegations, 40% of delegates were women, while for major groups and stakeholders, 50% were women.
 Notably, however, only 33% of Member States' Heads of Delegations were women.
-The gender distribution among UN organizations representatives was 56% female and 43% male. - 39.
-Similar to previous UNEA sessions, many delegations registered late. - 40.
-Thanks to generous financial contributions of several Member States, the Secretariat was in a position to offer travel support for up to two representatives per developing countries to attend UNEA-6 and its preparatory meetings.
+The gender distribution among UN organizations representatives was 56% female and 43% male. - 41.
+Similar to previous UNEA sessions, many delegations registered late.

+42. Thanks to generous financial contributions of several Member States, the Secretariat was in a position to offer travel support for up to two representatives per developing countries to attend UNEA-6 and its preparatory meetings.
 In total, travel support was provided to 173 representatives from 100 Member States, as well as 29 individuals representing accredited major groups and stakeholders, and 28 youth representatives attending the Youth Environment Assembly.
 The delegations who contributed financially to UNEA-6 are as follows (in order of contribution amounts):